NatalieP-J/Mie/README.md

   function multiplied by cos(theta) to find anisotropy parameter g
   	- used in sd.pro, sinpar.pro, combsd.pro

+- mie.pro contains the function mie, which interpolates a phase function to a new value

 - plotoptions.pro contains the function plotoptions, which is designed to allow for easy plotting of phase functions
       	- used in rgcombsd.pro, combsd.pro, sd.pro, sinpar.pro